docktie/docktie/readme.md

 Is a simple wrapper script for commands that resides in docker containers.

 So for instance, what you would normally run as:

-     `docker-compose exec node node --v` becomes just:
+     `docker-compose exec node node --v`

+becomes:

      `node --version`

-After tool is configured and initialized.
+after tool is configured and initialized.

 # How to Use